 Even just finding direction without having to check your compass can be incredibly valuable.
 Apex Legends features a ping system that is fairly robust and useful, but it takes a little bit to get used to it.

-This guide will cover how all the pings work, and how you can take advantage of them as effective communication is a cornerstone of success.
+This guide will cover how all the pings work and how you can take advantage of them as a cornerstone of success.

 - Upon pressing the middle mouse button (often the scroll wheel button), you will leave a marker suggesting you want to go to a location for your allies to see.

 - You can also use the middle mouse button over a ping you've already given to cancel that ping.
 Your character will vocally reinforce this as well.

 - If your ally makes a ping, you can hover over their ping and hold down the middle mouse button to contextually bring up a menu to respond to their ping.
 For example, when leaving the drop ship, an ally may ping if they want to go to a specific location.
 You can hold the middle mouse button to bring up a menu that allows you to agree or disagree with that choice.

 Beyond the standard pings that are easy to use, Apex allows players to make more advanced pings to allies based on a ping wheel that you can bring up by holding your mouse 3-button (mouse wheel).
 From there, you can move your cursor around the circle to select a ping you want to use.
 It's easy:

 - Push and hold your mouse wheel button to bring up the ping wheel.

 - Move your cursor around until you land on the ping you want.